 As described on page 32, the Board collaborates with the VR Program to meet the needs of individuals with disabilities.
+TWC VR staff were relocated into the Workforce Solutions Lubbock office in July 2018.
 During PY 2017, the Board will begin the process of co-locating workforce career center staff with VR Program staff as existing facility leases expire.

-To improve access to activities leading to a recognized post-secondary credential and facilitate co-enrollment, the Board will offer online career roadmaps beginning in PY 2017 that provide information on training programs subsidized by the Board.
+To improve access to activities leading to a recognized post-secondary credential and facilitate co-enrollment, the Board will offer online career roadmaps beginning in PY 20197 that provide information on training programs subsidized by the Board.
 The interactive roadmaps will provide information on the programs offered by Eligible Training Providers to prepare individuals to work in the targeted occupations and provide information on provider completion and placement rates to facilitate customer choice.
 In addition, the roadmaps will link to labor market information provided by the TWC and other state and federal sources such as the Department of Labor.